-The transformation of a writer’s work depends on his or her willingness to be transformed during the writing.
+The transformation of a writer’s work depends on the writer’s willingness to be transformed during the writing.
 Living Revision is the first writing text to champion personal discovery throughout the development of a writing project and not just at its inception.
 It helps writers thrive on the long road to completion and manifest the full potential of their projects.

 Using reflections, exercises, quotations, examples from masters and amateurs, and easily adapted practices, Living Revision guides writers of all levels to fundamentally shift the way they see their stories and the world.
 Living Revision teaches a lively relationship to craft and an inquisitive, invested relationship to content—qualities critical to the creation of effective writing.
 Revision is essentially a spiritual practice; Living Revision is its handbook.